cooper09/listic-proto/README.md

 # Essential Todos
-A demo project for the YouTube video: Clean Architecture in React.
+A demo prototype for Listic: Clean Architecture in React.

-Link to the video: https://youtu.be/qOH2X5hciiA
+Link to the video: https://github.com/cooper09/listic-proto

 ## Built with Clean Architecture
 - Application - Redux